 This makes loneliness an even greater threat than obesity to the American worker.
-But unfortunately, unlike weight loss programs and all the information and products that encourage you to quit smoking, there is much less attention paid to combating loneliness in the workplace.
+But unfortunately, unlike weight loss programs and all the programs that encourage you to quit smoking, there is not much attention paid to combating employee isolation and loneliness in the workplace.

-Although offices have added email, texts and messaging to be more efficient, this efficiency also adds to less personal connections.
-The diminishing of personal connections in the office adds to the isolation which only fuels the feeling of loneliness.
+Although offices have added email, texts and messaging to be more efficient, this efficiency also adds to less social contact.
+The diminishing of face to face interactions in the office adds to the social isolation which only fuels the feeling of loneliness.

-More recent studies agree that the subjective feeling of loneliness and the internal experience of disconnection or rejection is the problem.
-But it is the subjectivity that makes it so damaging!
+More recent studies agree that perceived social isolation and the internal experience of loneliness or rejection is the problem.
+But it is the perceived feeling that makes it so damaging!

 Loneliness is the disease that is literally hiding in plain sight.
 2018 research found that those with fewer than three people they could confide in and count on for social support were more than twice as likely to die from heart disease than those with more confidants.
 These people are also (roughly) twice as likely to die of all causes, even when age, income, and smoking status were comparable.

 The Effects of Loneliness